Skip to content

 Frequently Asked Questions

-A solid reference plane provides a low-impedance return path directly below each trace, reducing the effective loop area and the coupling coefficient between adjacent traces.
-Crosstalk between stripline traces (buried between two reference planes) is 6–20 dB better than microstrip at the same trace separation.
+Per Johnson/Graham, a solid reference plane provides low-impedance return path directly under each trace, reducing loop area and coupling coefficient by 60-80% versus traces without a reference plane.
+Stripline (trace between two planes) achieves 6-20 dB better isolation than microstrip (trace above single plane) at the same trace separation due to better field confinement.

 Shop Components